janko-sokolovic/log-beep/README.md

 # Log Beep

-version 1.0.0

-### Description
-Useful library that lets you get notified whenever you log the error or warning with different beep sounds.
+Useful library that lets you get notified whenever you log an error or a warning with different beep sounds.
-Easily configurable and it doesn't make sounds for production build.
-Just initialize it with env = 'prod'
+Easily configurable.
+It doesn't make sounds for production build.
+Just initialize it with env='prod'

+version 1.0.1

 ## Installation